Complaint Against Sheriff's Personnel

 You may contact the Lake County Sheriff’s Office, Office of Professional Standards by email or by mail.
 Please direct mail to the following address:

 Lake County Sheriff’s Office

 Office of Professional Standards

 The Office of Professional Standards will address complaints.
 The Office of Professional Standards may conduct the complete investigation or forward the complaint to the specific department’s command staff for disposition.

 If the internal investigation is founded on criminal activity, the results will be presented to the respective Lake County State's Attorney's Felony or Misdemeanor Review Division for disposition.
 If the internal investigation is administrative, the results will be forwarded to the Sheriff and his command staff for disposition.

 Will I be informed of the outcome of the investigation?

-Yes, Internal Affairs will mail you a letter with the disposition of a criminal or administrative investigation.
+Yes, the Office of Professional Standards will mail you a letter with the disposition of a criminal or administrative investigation.